nhinguyennn/inheritance-polymorphism-mobile-plan/README.md

 # inheritance-polymorphism-mobile-plan
 C++ program that calculates the most optimal mobile plan for cell-phone users of a hypothetical telecommunications company.
-The project has class definitions such as Customer, Premium_Customer, containing data members such as name and monththly call amounts.
 There are no other contributors, nor maintaining of this program.
 Class instructions are below.

 - Write class definitions for Customer and for a derived class Premium_Customer.
 Customer should contain data members common to all customers, like name, numbers of calls made in a month, and so on.